calindular/calindular/README.md

   <br>

-  $\color{#ab825e}\textsf{I will disconnect due to inactivity because I used scripts/macros/alts a few years back and my account is flagged so I will have to keep rejoining}$
+  $\color{#ab825e}\textsf{I will disconnect due to inactivity because I used scripts/macros/alts a few years back and my accounts were flagged so I will have to keep rejoining}$

    </p>